olebole/irafdoc/doc/photcal.mkimsets.rst

   and that the filter ids are present and match those in <i>idfilters</i>.
   For each observation there must be an image name for every filter in <i>idfilters</i>.
-  Missing set members must be assigned the image name <tt>"INDEF"</tt> for undefined and the filter id of the missing observation.
+  Missing set members must be assigned the image name <span style="font-family: monospace;">"INDEF"</span> for undefined and the filter id of the missing observation.
   </dd>
   </dl>